Realizations of countable Borel equivalence relations: Hyperfinite generating groups

-Finally the last statement follows as in the proof of (vii) $\implies$ (x) in the last paragraph of \cite[Appendix D]{BK17} (finite generation is not required there). \end{proof}
+Finally, the last statement follows as in the proof of (vii) $\implies$ (x) in the last paragraph of \cite[Appendix D]{BK20} (finite generation is not required there). \end{proof}

 \begin{cor} Every countable group that has an infinite amenable factor is hyperfinite generating. \end{cor} \begin{proof} If $\Gamma$ is infinite amenable, consider its shift action on $2^\Gamma$, equipped with the product of the uniform measure, with associated equivalence relation $E= E(\Gamma, 2)$.
-Then $E$ and $E_0$ are measure theoretically isomorphic, so the measure theoretic full group of $E$ is isomorphic to $[E_0]$.
-Since $\Gamma \leq [E]$ we have an embedding $\pi\colon \Gamma\to [E_0]$ such that if $\Delta = \pi (\Gamma)$, then $E_\Delta = E_0$, which completes the proof. \end{proof}
+Then $E$ and $E_0$ are measure-theoretically isomorphic, so the measure-theoretic full group of $E$ is isomorphic to $[E_0]$.
+Since $\Gamma \le [E]$ we have an embedding $\pi \colon \Gamma\to [E_0]$ such that if $\Delta = \pi (\Gamma)$, then $E_\Delta = E_0$, which completes the proof. \end{proof}

-It also immediately follows from \cite[Theorem 13]{M06} that every countable group that has a factor of the form $\Gamma\star\Delta$, where $\Gamma, \Delta$ are non-trivial subgroups of $[E_0]$, is hyperfinite generating.
+It also immediately follows from \cite[Theorem 13]{Mil06} that every countable group that has a factor of the form $\Gamma * \Delta$, where $\Gamma, \Delta$ are non-trivial subgroups of $[E_0]$, is hyperfinite generating.

 On the other hand, not every infinite countable group is hyperfinite generating.